h4med/RaspberryPi_Configuration/README.md

 speed 9600 baud; line = 0;
 -brkint -imaxbel
 ```
-And to set baudrate for example:
+And to set the baudrate for example:
 ```
 stty -F /dev/serial1 115200
 ```